juji-io/datalevin/doc/query.md

 databases in its design choices.

-RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores may have many attributes, and they are often specialized to a class of entities.
+RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores normally have many attributes, and they are often specialized to a class of entities.
 Therefore, filtering by attribute values can be very efficient.